HITECHCRIME/HC_SG51_Colorized_World/README.md

 x
 x
 x
+x x x x bring

 x
 x
-x
 the chosen one fast to reap
-just for you i say
+just for you
+i say
 painting grey
 on a masterpiece
 seeking all waste